coderofsalvation/coderofsalvation.github.io/_posts/2016-01-01-bash-coffeescript-es6-and-the-curly-religion.md

 title: Bash Coffeescript ES6 and the curly religion
 ---

-> Looking back at the rise of ES6 transpilers, I can't help myself seeing the rise of an 'curly religion' vs 'other religion'.
+> Looking back at the rise of ES6 transpilers, I can't help myself seeing the rise of an 'curly religion' vs 'other'.
 > Time for a rant.

 ### The curly religion